JoshuaChou2018/DeeReCT-TSS_release/README.md

 If you use our work in your research, please cite our paper:

-Juexiao Zhou, bin zhang, Haoyang Li et al. DeeReCT-TSS: A novel meta-learning-based method annotates TSS in multiple cell types based on DNA sequences and RNA-seq data, 21 June 2021, PREPRINT (Version 1) available at Research Square [https://doi.org/10.21203/rs.3.rs-640669/v1]
+Juexiao Zhou, Bin Zhang et al. DeeReCT-TSS: A novel meta-learning-based method annotates TSS in multiple cell types based on DNA sequences and RNA-seq data, 21 June 2021, PREPRINT (Version 1) available at Research Square [https://doi.org/10.21203/rs.3.rs-640669/v1]